Winston Peters: Early political career

-Peters entered national politics in 1975 general election, standing unsuccessfully for the National Party in the electorate seat of Northern Maori; he gained 1,873 votes, and became the first National candidate in a Māori seat for some years who did not lose his deposit.
+Peters entered national politics in 1975 general election, standing unsuccessfully for the National Party in the electorate seat of Northern Maori.
+Securing 1,873 votes, Peters did not lose his deposit, which is rare for a National candidate in a Māori seat.
 This followed a successful campaign by Peters and other members of his Ngāti Wai iwi to retain their tribal land in the face of the Labour government's plan to establish coastal-land reserves for the public.
 As a result, the government of the day took virtually no ancestral land in the Whangārei coastal areas, and the initiative helped inspire the 1975 Land March led by Whina Cooper.